Day 2, 19th September 2020 of Catriona's Fannaich Munro adventure with Aspect Mountaineering and the weather could not have been better.

 Pleasant wanderings with pleasant views, Andy 18th September 2020

-Wishing The Balcony Cafe all the best...! 😀😀😀Our fab The Balcony Cafe will open from tomorrow for lunch and will open for the full weekend.
+Wishing The Flavour bomb Kitchen at the Balcony all the best...! 😀😀😀Our fab The Balcony Cafe will open from tomorrow for lunch and will open for the full weekend.
 The team will be offering delicious cakes, gourmet toasties and top coffee.
 The full menu will land on the 5th Oct.
 We are really excited to see Liam, his family, and the rest of his great team back to GCC, now operating independantly! ...
 See MoreSee Less

 Day 1, the team looked at maps, the differences in maps and how to set the map or orientate the map using linear features, land masses or the compass.
 How to check your direction of travel using the compass and basic contour interpretation using ropes.